 The Straits Times, together with international market researcher Statista, conducted the first-ever survey to identify Singapore’s best law firms in 15 different areas of legal practice.
 We are ranked by the Straits Times as one of Singapore’s Best Law Firms in 5 different areas, including in Family Law and Inheritance & Succession.

-We assist clients to draft their wills.
+Our fees for will drafting start from $500.
 We help clients in the effective planning of the estates and business succession.
-We help clients to review existing planning and to consider the appropriate measure to take.
-In connection with estate planning strategies, we also assist clients in structuring investments and business transactions by utilizing off-shore vehicles.
+We assist clients to review existing planning and to consider the appropriate measure to take.
+In connection with estate planning strategies, we also help clients structure investments and business transactions by utilizing off-shore vehicles.